6lutin/6lutin.github.io/design/index.md

         <a href="/images/2014_02_06_02.png"><img src="/images/2014_02_06_02.png" alt=""></a>
         <a href="/images/2014_02_06_05.png"><img src="/images/2014_02_06_05.png" alt=""></a>
         <a href="/images/2014_02_06_04.png"><img src="/images/2014_02_06_04.png" alt=""></a>
-        <figcaption>The house modeled with glass, metal and roofing</figcaption>
+        The house modeled with glass, metal and roofing
 </figure><br />
 <figure>
         <a href="/images/2014_02_06_03.png"><img src="/images/2014_02_06_03.png" alt="The roof is split into two distinct side, a glass side on the left, a classic roof on the right"></a>